gcallah/MiscWriting/trinity.md

-# A Meditation on Algorithms as a Metaphor for the Trinity
+# A Meditation on the Algorithm as a Metaphor for the Trinity

 The idea of the Trinity, while central to Christianity, has proven a tough pill for non-Christians to swallow.
 To Jewish and Muslim monotheists, it often